5,800+

 Pitt’s Department of Bioengineering (Pitt BioE) consistently ranks in the top departments nationwide: 6th ranked public, top 25 all US schools (US News & World Report, 2023-2024 Edition, America’s Best Graduate Schools).
 Successful collaboration and translation is institutionally embedded in the Department’s culture since its inception 25 years ago, and also practiced by its faculty through their research initiatives.

-"These deep working and collaborative relationships are utilized by Pitt BioE students for getting embeded in clinician-engineer projects during their study, and also internships, career coaching, co-op experiences, and employment.
+"These deep working and collaborative relationships are utilized by Pitt BioE students for getting embedded in clinician-engineer projects during their study, and also internships, career coaching, co-op experiences, and employment.
 Being at the nexus of an active medtech ecosystem provides a fertile ground to potentially become a co-founder of your own start-up, or be employed at a start-up or at a large, established, multi-national company."

 -Pratap Khanwilkar, PhD, Program Director